 The pandemic has taken its toll on all our eyes with working from home, increased screen time, and lack of self-care.
 As patients flock to eye care providers to get remedies for tired eyes, they are looking to you to detect all the underlying conditions that are causing them pain, inconvenience, or fatigue.

-Chances are every day, one-third of patients who flow through your practice fail a sensorimotor screening.
+Chances are every day, one-third of patients who flow through your practice would fail a sensorimotor screening.
 If you are not regularly administering this simple, yet critical, eye exam, you may be overlooking such oculomotor conditions such as strabismus, esotropia, exotropia, hypertrophic, pseudo strabismus, nystagmus, asthenopia, accommodative spasm, or convergence insufficiency.

 Whatever your goals are for the upcoming year, an automated sensorimotor exam is worth considering for your pre-test and exam lanes to grow your practice, improve patient communication provide personalized attention, or develop new revenue streams.